mapbox/tippecanoe/README.md

  * -aG or --increase-gamma-as-needed: If a tile is too large, try to reduce it to under 500K by increasing the `-g` gamma.
 The discovered gamma applies to the entire zoom level.
  * -am or --merge-polygons-as-needed: If a tile is too large, try to reduce it to under 500K by merging adjacent polygons together
  * -as or --increase-spacing-as-needed: If a tile is too large, try to reduce it to under 500K by increasing the minimum spacing between features.
 The discovered spacing applies to the entire zoom level.
+ * -ad or --drop-fraction-as-needed: Dynamically drop some fraction of features from each zoom level to keep large tiles under the 500K size limit.
+(This is like `-pd` but applies to the entire zoom level, not to each tile.)

 ### Doing less